 Vacancy rate

-3.2Industrial and logistics real estate market exceeds previous year’s level
+3.2Industrial and logistics real estate market with positive half-year result

 million m²

-The strongest user group with a share of 30 percent of total take-up was formed by retail companies, followed by logistics service providers with 27 percent and the manufacturing industry with 23 percent.
+The strongest user group in the first half of 2025 was logistics service providers with a share of 40 % of total take-up, followed by retail companies with 26 % and the manufacturing industry with 19 %.

 Average rents are growing faster than prime rents